The AACR June L. Biedler Prize for Cancer Journalism

 - More than one individual may share the prize as co-creators, with a maximum of two representatives invited to attend the AACR Annual Meeting to accept the prize if the prize is shared.

-- Prize winners must be in attendance to accept the prize on Sunday, April 2, 2017, in Washington.
+- Prize winners must be in attendance to accept the prize on Sunday, April 15, 2018, in Chicago.

 - Institutions or organizations are not eligible for the prize.

-Awardees are required to attend the AACR Annual Meeting to formally accept the award at the opening ceremony Sunday, April 2, 2017, in Washington, D.C.
+Awardees are required to attend the AACR Annual Meeting to formally accept the award at the opening ceremony Sunday, April 15, 2018, in Chicago, Illinois.
 Recipients will also be recognized at a special dinner for all the AACR awardees and prize winners.
 The AACR will reimburse reasonable expenses associated with travel to the Annual Meeting.

 Applications can be submitted via the AACR to